harpocrates/sample-docs-project/docs/src/main/paradox/index.md

  2. second item
  3. third item

-Note again how the actual text starts at 4 columns in (4 characters from the left side).
+Note again how the actual texxt starts at 4 columns in (4 characters from the left side).

 ### An h3 header ###